 Since 2011 the Tinkers have been teaching tango to people with and without disabilities.
-Their core experience is in working with people with Down Syndrome, but they have also successfully taught people with various conditions, including persons on the Autism spectrum and with physical impairments.
+Their core experience is in working with people with Down Syndrome, but they have also successfully taught people with various conditions, including persons on the Autism spectrum and with physical impairments, for example, they have been working with several groups of blind people.

 Embracing Tango/ Abrazando el Tango: